LaustinSpayce/game-project-1/README.md

 * A randomised or semi-random group of enemies to attack (just name and maybe HP level changes:)

 ## Features to implement
-* Each mistake locks the player as the monster "attacks".
 * Add sound effects and maybe music.
+(Not adding SFX and Music for now).
-* make it more obvious that it's a typing game
+* make it more obvious that it's a typing game.

 ## Bugs fixed on 7th Jan
 * prompt user if hero or name needs filling in